jnozzi/cocoadev.com/markdown/MDFive.md

 MD5 ("hello") = 5d41402abc4b2a76b9719d911017c592

 But I can't get this same result out of the unsigned char*.
-Perhaps I am converting it incorrectly to an General/NSString?
+Perhaps I am converting it incorrectly to an NSString?

-General/NSString* test = General/[[NSString alloc] initWithString:@"hello"];
+NSString* test = [[NSString alloc] initWithString:@"hello"];
-unsigned char* foo = General/[FileManager md5: [test dataUsingEncoding: General/NSASCIIStringEncoding]];
+unsigned char* foo = [FileManager md5: [test dataUsingEncoding: NSASCIIStringEncoding]];
 unsigned char x = foo[0];
-General/NSLog(@"x is %C", x);
+NSLog(@"x is %C", x);

-where md5 is a + method in a class I have called General/FileManager...defined just like the code above.
+where md5 is a + method in a class I have called FileManager...defined just like the code above.

 And it prints out "x is ]" which doesn't match "5" above.